Dialectology: French dialects

-Dialects of German
+German dialects

-The first comparative dialect study in Germany was The Dialects of Bavaria in 1821 by Johann Andreas Schmeller, which included a linguistic atlas.
+The first comparative dialect study in Germany was Die Mundarten Bayerns (The Dialects of Bavaria) in 1821 by Johann Andreas Schmeller, which included a linguistic atlas.

-In 1873, a parson named L. Liebich surveyed the German-speaking areas of Alsace by a postal questionnaire that covered phonology and grammar.
+In 1873, L. Liebich surveyed the German-speaking areas of Alsace by a postal questionnaire that covered phonology and grammar.
 He never published any of his findings.

-In 1876, Eduard Sievers published Elements of Phonetics and a group of scholars formed the Neogrammarian school.
-This work in linguistics affected dialectology in German-speaking countries.
+In 1876, Eduard Sievers published Grundzüge der Phonetik (Elements of Phonetics) and a group of scholars formed the Neogrammarian school.
+This work in linguistics covered dialectology in German-speaking countries.
 In the same year, Jost Winteler published a monograph on the dialect of Kerenzen in the Canton of Glarus in Switzerland, which became a model for monographs on particular dialects.

-Also in 1876, Georg Wenker, a young schoolteacher from Düsseldorf sent postal questionnaires out over Northern Germany.
-These postal questionnaires contained a list of sentences written in Standard German.
+Also in 1876, Georg Wenker, a young school librarian from Düsseldorf based in Marburg, sent postal questionnaires out over Northern Germany.
+These questionnaires contained a list of sentences written in Standard German.
 These sentences were then transcribed into the local dialect, reflecting dialectal differences.
 He later expanded his work to cover the entire German Empire, including dialects in the east that have become extinct since the territory was lost to Germany.
 Wenker's work later became the Deutscher Sprachatlas at the University of Marburg.
 After Wenker's death in 1911, work continued under Ferdinand Wrede and later questionnaires covered Austria as well as Germany.

-Dialects of Italian and Corsican
+Italian dialects and Corsican

-The first treatment of Italian dialects is provided by Dante Alighieri in his treatise De vulgari eloquentia in the early fourteenth century.
+The first treatment of Italian dialects was by Dante Alighieri in his treatise De vulgari eloquentia in the early fourteenth century.

-The founder of scientific dialectology in Italy was Graziadio Isaia Ascoli, who, in 1873, founded the journal Archivio glottologico italiano, still active today together with L'Italia dialettale, which was founded by Clemente Merlo in 1924.
+The founder of scientific dialectology in Italy was Graziadio Isaia Ascoli, who, in 1873, founded the journal Archivio glottologico italiano, still active today together with L'Italia dialettale, which was founded by Clemente Merlo in 1924, and the more recent Rivista italiana di dialettologia.

 After completing his work in France, Edmond Edmont surveyed 44 locations in Corsica for the Atlas Linguistique de la Corse.

-Two students from the French atlas named Karl Jaberg and Jakob Jud surveyed Italian dialects in Italy and southern Switzerland in the Sprach- und Sachatlas Italiens und der Südschweiz.
-This survey influenced the work of Hans Kurath in the USA.
+Two students from the French atlas, Karl Jaberg and Jakob Jud, surveyed dialects in Italy and southern Switzerland in the Sprach- und Sachatlas Italiens und der Südschweiz.
+This survey influenced the work of Hans Kurath in the US.

 Dialects of Scots and Gaelic

 The Linguistic Survey of Scotland began in 1949 at the University of Edinburgh.

 The first part of the survey researched dialects of Scots in the Scottish Lowlands, the Shetland Islands, the Orkney Islands, Northern Ireland, and the two northernmost counties of England: Cumberland (since merged into Cumbria) and Northumberland.
 Three volumes of results were published between 1975 and 1985.

 The second part studied dialects of Gaelic, including mixed use of Gaelic and English, in the Scottish Highlands and Western Isles.
-Results were published under Cathair Ó Dochartaigh in five volumes between 1994 and 1997.
+Results were published under the name of Cathair Ó Dochartaigh in five volumes between 1994 and 1997.